bhaveshjain1612/StockSpectra/README.md

 #### App Structure:

 For detailed usage instructions, [click here.](https://stock-recommendation.streamlit.app/Instructions)\
+The data is stored in the *backend_data* folder and the fucntions for all pages are in the *utils.py* file\
 Below is an overview of the app structure:

 #### Page 1.
 Stock Screening